-And because Hostaway seamlessly integrates with all three guest screening software, you don’t have to worry about technical integration.
+And because Hostaway seamlessly integrates with these guest screening software, you don’t have to worry about technical integration.
 A preferred partner of Airbnb and VRBO, Hostaway is the highest-rated property management system and includes a proprietary channel manager, comprehensive communication tools, marketing tools, analytics and reporting, automation, and the largest integrated marketplace for vacation rental tools and software.

 There are a few more things you can do to add an additional layer of protection from bad guests.

-A short-term rental agreement is a legally binding document that outlines the responsibilities of the host and guests.
+A short term rental agreement is a legally binding document that outlines the responsibilities of the host and guests.
 It ensures you cover all the bases and protect yourself and your property from damage and liability to the fullest extent that the law allows.
 It can also serve as a filter for bad guests, as they are less likely to choose a vacation rental that asks them to sign a legally binding agreement that can hold them responsible for bad behavior.